Martin AM Mauler: Design and development

 First deliveries began in March 1947 and a flight test program began that month that lasted three years before the major deficiencies identified were fully corrected.
 Carrier landing trials revealed a structural weakness of the rear fuselage when one aircraft was broken in half during a heavy landing.
 Severe vibrations in the tail upon engaging the arresting wire were cured by adding a roller bearing to the tailhook to counter the sideways forces placed on the tailhook.
 Other necessary changes were the addition of spoiler ailerons and an elevator control boost to improve the aircraft's poor controllability at low speeds.
 In addition, the cockpit layout was unsatisfactory and had to be redesigned.
 The NATC finally deemed the Mauler acceptable for carrier landings in August 1948 even though aircraft had been issued to one squadron earlier in the year and a new batch of 50 aircraft had been ordered in May.
 Despite all the modifications to the aircraft over its short life, it remained a maintenance nightmare, especially the leaky hydraulic systems.

 The AM-1Q was developed for electronic countermeasures duties.
 The fuselage fuel tank was removed to make room for the electronics operator and his equipment in a windowless compartment.
 The aircraft carried several radio and radar receivers, transmitters and a signal analyzer.
 The operator could also drop bundles of chaff through a chute to block radar signals.

-Pilots found the Mauler a heavy handling aircraft that was difficult to fly in formation, and hard to land aboard a carrier because a less-than-perfect landing often caused the aircraft to bounce over the arresting wires and into the safety barrier.
+Pilots found the Mauler a heavy-handling aircraft which was difficult to fly in formation and hard to land aboard a carrier because a less-than-perfect landing often caused the aircraft to bounce over the arresting wires and into the safety barrier.
 It was a very stable dive bomber, more so than the Skyraider, and could carry more ordnance.
 Maintenance problems and the difficulty of landing aboard a carrier caused some pilots to give it the nickname of "Awful Monster".